PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-3.md

 [^14]: Snelling 2022; Snelling, Andrew A. 2022

+{{% image `/img/2024/07/tonto3/Fig_14_Carbon_Cnyn_fold.png`  %}}

+**Figure 14.** Carbon Canyon Fold.
+Recognize that this photo, oriented as the one in Snelling’s article, is reversed to match the orientation of Figures 12 to 14.
+Notice the near vertical beds on the western side of the photo towards the upthrown block of the EKM.
+Beds outlined in white were sampled for Snelling’s report (2021a, 2021b).
+The location of slide CCG-01, Figure 23, is labeled.
+Used with permission from [Ron Wolf](https://www.flickr.com/photos/rwolf/51077567833/in/album-72157630005144558/)

+{{% /image %}}
+{{% image `/img/2024/07/tonto3/Fig_15_Carbon_Cnyn_line_drawing.png`  %}}

+**Figure 15.** An interpretive line drawing of a Carbon Canyon photograph from Snellings, 2023 (p.103).
+Many macroscopic fractures are observed (traced in red), most of which appear to be related to the deformation.
+Fracture concentrations along the axial plane are present.
+Bed thickening and thinning associated with the deformation is present.
+One thickened interval is highlighted.
+Thickening along the axis in recessive beds appears to be present but debris makes it impossible to see details.
+As with Figure 14, the photo is reversed to match Figures 13 to 15.
+The bed outlined in yellow was sampled for Snelling’s report (2021, 2021c)
+{{% /image %}}

 First, here are a few general observations.
 In four of these cases, the fold limbs dip steeply (in some cases the limbs are overturned), and the folds are relatively narrow, with bedding returning to sub-horizontal within a distance ranging from a few 10s of meters to a few 100s of meters.
 This tells us that the features are of the scale and type of the small folds illustrated in Figure 13.
 The examples in Figures 18 and 19 appear to be deformed similarly, but so far, we do not have views of them from far enough away to see the overall fold geometries.
 All of these are consistent with folding that developed as the monoclines deformed and the inherent space problems caused each of the local folds.
 We see such in our everyday experience, for instance as in the case mentioned earlier, cardboard boxes in an attic collapse.
 If they collapse in a confined space, the cardboard will tend to fold with some compressional features.
 What should we look for to tell if the folding took place as soft sediment deformation vs lithified rocks?
 We can examine both the overall geometries to see if they tell us that the rocks behaved as coherent rock or were they “soupy” soft sediments.
 As the figures show, the rocks today are faulted and quite fractured.
 We can look for clues that tell us that the fractures were related to the folding vs. later joint development.
 We will look at evidence for the timing of the lithification using other clues.

 It is worth noting that the published work is not complete enough to allow a thorough analysis.
 A complete structural analysis at the outcrop-scale requires multiple measured sections at different locations across the fold, abundant bedding orientation measurements to define the fold orientations and geometries, and measurements of the orientations of associated deformation features like fractures and faults.
 A complete structural analysis at the microscopic scale requires oriented samples from representative locations across the structure to document how microstructures vary as a function of structural position and lithology.
 Ideally one would use multiple samples from each lithology at multiple locations across the structure (even tracing individual beds across the structure if possible), as well as samples representing the various structural levels.
 Then one would examine oriented thin sections (in plane-polarized and cross-polarized light at a minimum) to document the types and orientations of microstructures.
 Typically, three mutually perpendicular thin sections are used that are oriented parallel to bedding, perpendicular to bedding and parallel to the fold axis, and perpendicular to bedding and perpendicular to the fold axis.
 Snelling (2023) shows that he is examining the slides that he has in appropriate ways, but there just are some limitations in the data that he collected.
 In the absence of this detailed data however, observations can still be gleaned from photographs, photomicrographs, and other publications.
 What we can do is use the data available to see what they tell us about the deformation.

 If the folding develops in a continuum ranging between totally unlithified soft sediments to highly lithified hard rocks, can we tell if these rocks were more like the very “soupy” soft endmember, or did they behave like sediments that were already rock?
 As stated earlier, bedding-scale observations that can be used to distinguish between folding of lithified and unlithified sediments include: the presence or absence of fold-related fractures and faults, the presence or absence of flexural slip, and the nature of fold-related bedding thickness changes.
 The primary microscopic-scale deformation mechanism in unlithified sediments will be grain boundary sliding.
 In contrast, deformation mechanisms in lithified sediments potentially include: fracturing and faulting (of individual grains and across layers), internal distortion of grains, and dissolution and reprecipitation of minerals in response to stress (i.e., pressure solution).
 We will look to see indications of such in the photomicrographs published.

-{{% image `/img/2024/07/tonto3/Fig_14_Carbon_Cnyn_fold.png` `aside-xl-wide` /%}}

-*Figure 14.* Carbon Canyon Fold.
-Recognize that this photo, oriented as the one in Snelling’s article, is reversed to match the orientation of Figures 12 to 14.
-Notice the near vertical beds on the western side of the photo towards the upthrown block of the EKM.
-Beds outlined in white were sampled for Snelling’s report (2021a, 2021b).
-The location of slide CCG-01, Figure 23, is labeled.
-Used with permission from [Ron Wolf](https://www.flickr.com/photos/rwolf/51077567833/in/album-72157630005144558/)

-{{% image `/img/2024/07/tonto3/Fig_15_Carbon_Cnyn_line_drawing.png` `aside-xl-wide` /%}}

-*Figure 15.* An interpretive line drawing of a Carbon Canyon photograph from Snellings, 2023 (p.103).
-Many macroscopic fractures are observed (traced in red), most of which appear to be related to the deformation.
-Fracture concentrations along the axial plane are present.
-Bed thickening and thinning associated with the deformation is present.
-One thickened interval is highlighted.
-Thickening along the axis in recessive beds appears to be present but debris makes it impossible to see details.
-As with Figure 14, the photo is reversed to match Figures 13 to 15.
-The bed outlined in yellow was sampled for Snelling’s report (2021, 2021c)
+### Do the outcrop observations indicate that the sediments were deformed as weak, unlithified rocks or as lithified rocks?

+We will look at a series of questions to determine which model fits the data.

-{{% image `/img/2024/07/tonto3/Fig_16_Monument_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_16_Monument_fold.png` /%}}
-{{% image `/img/2024/07/tonto3/Fig_16a_Monument_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_16a_Monument_fold.png`  %}}
-{{% image `/img/2024/07/tonto3/Fig_16b_Monument_fold.png` `aside-xl-wide` /%}}

-*Figure 16.* Monument fold, Tapeats Sandstone with and without interpreted faults and fractures that cross multiple beds.
+**Figure 16.** Monument fold, Tapeats Sandstone with and without interpreted faults and fractures that cross multiple beds.
 Fold sampled by Snelling and reported on his Tapeats reports (Snelling, 2021, 2021c) So far photos do not document clearly where much of the sampling was done.
 (Photo from: Billingsley, et al., 2019, CF04.
 View toward western part of Monument Fold in Tapeats Sandstone - ScienceBase-Catalog)
+{{% /image %}}

-{{% image `/img/2024/07/tonto3/Fig_17_Kink_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_17_Kink_fold.png`  /%}}
-{{% image `/img/2024/07/tonto3/Fig_17b_Kink_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_17b_Kink_fold.png`  %}}
-{{% image `/img/2024/07/tonto3/Fig_17c_Kink_fold.png` `aside-xl-wide` /%}}

-*Figure 17.* Kink Fold, Tapeats Sandstone, with and without interpretation of faults and fractures.
+**Figure 17.** Kink Fold, Tapeats Sandstone, with and without interpretation of faults and fractures.
 Located near and part of deformation associated with Monument Monocline.
 Faults had only small amounts of displacement.
 (Photo by [Billingsley, 2019](https://www.sciencebase.gov/catalog/item/5c75a46be4b0fe48cb4a5071))

+{{% /image %}}

-{{% image `/img/2024/07/tonto3/Fig_18_Whitmore_Helipad_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_18_Whitmore_Helipad_fold.png`  %}}
-{{% image `/img/2024/07/tonto3/Fig_18a_Whitmore_Helipad_fold.png` `aside-xl-wide` /%}}

-*Figure 18.* An interpretive line drawing of the Whitmore Helipad Fod photograph from Snelling, 2021b (p.307).
+**Figure 18.** An interpretive line drawing of the Whitmore Helipad Fod photograph from Snelling, 2021b (p.307).
 Faults, traced in red, are clearly related to the formation of the fold.
 The fold morphology is consistent with that of a compressional fault-propagation-fold in the BAS.
 The folding is consistent with the folding and faulting of lithified sediment over long periods of time where the variations in the competency of the beds influence the smaller scale deformation.
 The location of slide HF-08, Figure 24, is labeled.
 The interpretation of stratigraphy could be made with more confidence if images were available showing more of the fold.
+{{% /image %}}

-{{% image `/img/2024/07/tonto3/Fig_19_Matkatamiba_fold.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_19_Matkatamiba_fold.png`  %}}
-{{% image `/img/2024/07/tonto3/Fig_19a_Matkatamiba_fold.png` `aside-xl-wide` /%}}

-*Figure 19.* An interpretive line drawing of the Matkatamiba fold photograph from Snelling, 2022b (p.143).
+**Figure 19.** An interpretive line drawing of the Matkatamiba fold photograph from Snelling, 2022b (p.143).
 Here the fold includes fractures and faults (traced in red) in the Muav Limestone.
 Sampled beds are above and below the red dashed line that separates the Gateway Canyon Member of the Muav Formation below from the Havasu Member of the Muav above.
 The location of slide MFML-05, Figure 22, is labeled.
 Again, most of the macroscopic fracturing appears to be directly related to the deformation.
+{{% /image %}}

-{{% image `/img/2024/07/tonto3/Fig_20_Palisades_Creek_fault.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_20_Palisades_Creek_fault.png` %}}

-*Figure 20.* Approximately 120m (400 ft) long cross section across the Palisades Creek branch of the EKM (Reches, 1978, Figure 10).
+**Figure 20.** Approximately 120m (400 ft) long cross section across the Palisades Creek branch of the EKM (Reches, 1978, Figure 10).
 This shows a tight synclinal fold with overturned beds on the downthrown side of the fault zone.
 Located approximately 2 miles (3.4 km) southeast of the Carbon Canyon fold.
 (See Figure 10 for location).
 (Note: the section has been flipped from the original figure to match the orientation of the cross-sections shown previously)

-### Do the outcrop observations indicate that the sediments were deformed as weak, unlithified rocks or as lithified rocks?

-We will look at a series of questions to determine which model fits the data.
+{{% /image %}}

 1. Do the folds have an overall “soupy” appearance or is their morphology more consistent with some degree of lithification?